nicholasorenrawlings/glue/README.markdown

         class index extends Controller {
             // $this->user and $this->config will be accessible in this controller
             // and all other classes extending Controller...

-            // ...
-            // implement GET(), other methods
+            function GET() {
+                var_dump($this->config);
             }
+        }

-        // and other classes as need be...
+        // extend $urls and add other classes as need be...

         glue::stick($urls, $BASE_URL, $args);
     ?>

-This code simulates loading the `$user` and `$config`, and `glue::stick` will pass it to every controller it instantiates.
+This code simulates loading the `$user` from a session key and a `$config` array, and `glue::stick` will pass these as arguments to any controller it instantiates.

+It is possible to do this with global variables in your controllers, but this is messy and less maintainable.

 ### Catching Errors: 404's, 405's, etc.